 Do I need to do anything prior to my appointment?

-It is recommended that you bring a detailed food record for the 7 days prior to your appointment.
+We recommend that you bring a detailed food record for the 5-7 days prior to your appointment.
 This can be a simple written record, or you can use a phone app to record your food intake.
 Habits for Health is linked with the Nutritionix app, which allows your dietitian to assess and monitor your food intake remotely.
 If you are interested in this service, please let our receptionist know when booking your appointment, PRIOR to signing up for the app.
 If you choose to record your food intake, please make sure it reflects your usual intake (e.g. don’t record when you are on holiday or don’t restrict your food intake because you are recording).